 Post-processing and Reporting

-- Which mechanisms are needed to avoid underperformance and to ensure the revenues in the next generation projects?
+- Which mechanisms are needed to avoid underperformance and ensure the revenues in the next generation projects?